 Benjamin Franklin once said, “Nothing is certain but death and taxes” and yet while we all know they are inevitable facts of life and the price we pay to live, nobody wants to deal with either one.

 This is a difficult blog for me to write—who wants to talk about death or taxes or to open old wounds.
 I had the amazing good fortune to come from multiple generations of family farmers and landowners.
 My great grandmother and her brother immigrated here from Ireland as orphans.
 They realized their American dream when they purchased their own pieces of land in northeastern Missouri, farmed that land and raised their children on that land.
-My mom, who grew up in Kirksville, and my dad nurtured and carried on that tradition adding more farmland and a passion for farming and love of the land that has flowed through the generations.

 I spent a great portion of my adult life and some of the best parts of my youth on those farms.
 I lived on that land, farmed that land, lived off that land and my wife and I raised four amazing children on that land.
 I have managed to hold onto that land against what sometimes seems insurmountable odds as crop prices increased and deflated, as crops failed with drought and as the market for farms has ebbed and flowed with the economy, and of course, as family often does, became an issue.